-St. Patrick School - Grades K-2 - Inappropriate Behavior Consequence Rubric
+St. Patrick School - Grades DK-2 - Inappropriate Behavior Consequence Rubric

 Behaviors include but are not limited to those listed.
 Consequences on this rubric are guidelines only and may be more severe or less severe at the discretion of the teacher or administrator.
-For 5^{th} offense for any given level go to the 4^{th} offense box of the next level.
+For 5th offense for any given level go to the 4th offense box of the next level.
 Consequences are cumulative per quarter.

-Offense st 2 nd 3 rd 4 th Level I: Throwing food Gum chewing Documentation on Infinite Campus Notification to Parents Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of I recess or playtime Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of 2 recesses or playtimes Lying Defiant behavior towards adults Disruptive Behavior Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of I recess or play time Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of 2 recesses or playtimes Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out I lunch detention Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out 2 lunch detentions
+Offense st 2 nd 3 rd 4 th Level 1: Throwing food Gum chewing Dress Code Violation Documentation on Infinite Campus Notification to Parents Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of I recess or playtime Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of 2 recesses or playtimes Sent home to change clothes or to address any grooming related issues Level 2 Lying Defiant behavior towards adults Disruptive Behavior Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of I recess or play time Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out Loss of 2 recesses or playtimes Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out I lunch detention Documentation on Infinite Campus Notification to Parents Immediate 5-7 minute time out 2 lunch detentions

-St. Patrick School - Grades 3-5 - Mean Behavior Consequence Rubric

-Behaviors include but are not limited to those listed.
+St. Patrick School - Grades 3-5 - Mean Behavior Consequence Rubric Behaviors include but are not limited to those listed.
 Consequences on this rubric are guidelines only and may be more severe or less severe at the discretion of the teacher or administrator.
 For 5th offense for any given level go to the 4th offense box of the next level.
 Consequences are cumulative per quarter.

-Student will call parents if Time to Think Form is not turned in the next day
+\Student will call parents if Time to Think Form is not turned in the next day